 Sarah Lugo, originally from Central Florida, currently lives in Chicago where she runs her own consulting and digital marketing management agency, VisibilityGuru.com.

-Here you get to learn about what shaped Sarah’s career, what inpires her and why she loves coworking.
+Here you get to learn about Sarah, what has shaped her career and what inspires her.

 What are you working on right now?